Who needs a DBS Check : Which Roles and Sectors Require Vetting

 |

-In the United Kingdom, safeguarding vulnerable individuals is a top priority but, for many people, it’s not always clear who needs a dbs check .
+In the United Kingdom, safeguarding vulnerable individuals is a top priority but, for many people, it’s not always clear who needs a DBS check .
 An essential tool in safeguarding is the Disclosure and Barring Service (DBS) check, which provides valuable information about an individual’s criminal history.
 These checks are crucial for assessing the suitability of individuals working in roles that involve close and unsupervised contact with vulnerable groups, such as children or adults at risk.
 In this article, we’ll review who needs a DBS check and explore who needs an enhanced DBS check, when and where DBS checks are needed, which jobs require them, and who should undergo these checks for work.

 When Would You Need a DBS Check?